Summer Intern Programs

+The Arizona Game and Fish Commission, whose five members are appointed by the governor, are responsible for establishing policies and rules for the management, preservation, and harvest of Arizona’s wildlife.
 The Arizona Game & Fish Department is responsible for managing Arizona’s fish and wildlife resource as an enduring public trust.
 In addition, the department is charged with promoting safe and responsible use of watercraft and off-highway vehicles.
 Funding is provided from the sale of licenses and permits; watercraft registration fees; federal excise taxes on firearms, fishing equipment, boats, and other sporting goods; state lottery revenues; donations on state income tax forms; and various contracts and grants.
-The Arizona Game and Fish Commission, whose five members are appointed by the governor, set department policy.

 Internship guidelines & overview

-Student interns are hired on a temporary basis and paid an hourly rate of $11.00 (returning interns at $12.00).
+Student interns are hired on a temporary basis and paid an hourly rate of $14.30 or $15.40 for returning interns.
 Interns are not benefit eligible and work at the discretion of the appointing authority.
-Interns may be employed until they no longer meet the program requirements or the department determines that the work is no longer required.
+Interns may be employed through their approved assignment or the department determines that the work is no longer required.
 Assignments are typically full-time (unless indicated by hiring supervisor) and generally last between 8 to 12 weeks.